mingness/pr05-simplify-workflows/Adding_contribution_workflow_notes.md

 gradle is the goal, but I'm using Python for now, for ease of use.
 - [x] Create issue form for new library contributors to fill, which then automatically creates the pull request that changes the database file.
-- [ ] Test output files with website and contribution manager.
+- [x] Test output files with website and contribution manager.
-- [ ] Expand database file to include fields related to filtering, like `is_deprecated`, `is_skipped`,
+- [x] Expand database file to include fields related to filtering.
-`is_broken`.
 These fields will replicate the information in the `source.conf`, `skipped.conf`, and `broken.conf`.
 The database will then have more contributions listed.
 Modify scripts to do the filtering.
+- [x] Write script for checking online property txt files for each contribution.
+- [ ] Create workflow such that, if there is an update, edit the database file, and recreate contribs.txt and json files.
 - [ ] Rewrite scripts in Kotlin.
 Process data such that required fields are validated, but we also allow other fields.
-- [ ] Write script for checking online property txt files for each contribution.
-If there is an update, edit the database file, and recreate contribs.txt and json files.

 ## Design of database file